 Let's harp a bit on why it's important to maintain existing structures.
 One part is, of course, keeping operational costs down.
 But another part is renovating and updating structures to net-zero carbon standards.
 Here's why it matters:

 - Global average renovation rates must increase from 1% to 3% if we are to meet the Paris Agreement’s 2050 net-zero carbon goal (The World Green Building Council).

 - A 2019 study by Rob Marsh states that prolonging a building’s lifespan from the rough average of 50 years to 120 years will reduce its environmental impact by 44%.

 Want more numbers and green insights?
 Get your copy of Why sustainability is key to getting specified today!

 How to maintain relationships after installation

-You see, as a manufacturer, if you’ve implemented the right data from the start, a building operator will have an abundance of useful information to optimise energy performance, run maintenance testing on products, predict future maintenance costs and set up programmes.
+You see, as a manufacturer, if you’ve implemented the right data from the start, a building operator will have an abundance of useful information to optimize energy performance, run maintenance testing on products, predict future maintenance costs and set up programs.